Cirkit Designer Logo

 Troubleshooting and FAQs

-• Solution: Ensure the antennas are properly connected and positioned.
+• Ensure the HY-S301 is properly connected to the power supply and ground.

 FAQs